lueschem/edi-pi/README.md

 [edi](https://www.get-edi.io) according to
 [this instructions](https://docs.get-edi.io/en/latest/getting_started.html).
-Please take a careful look at the "Setting up ssh Keys" section since you will need a proper ssh key setup in order to access the container or the target device using ssh.
+Please take a careful look at the "Setting up ssh Keys" section since you will need a proper ssh key setup in order to access the the target device using ssh.

-The image post-processing commands require some additional tools.
+The artifact generation requires some additional tools.
 On Ubuntu 24.04 and newer those tools can be installed as follows:

 ``` bash